alaw810/1.5-JavaLanguage-JavaUtils-Level1/readme.txt

-README - Exercise 1
+README - Java Utils Exercises

 📄 Description:
-This program lists the contents of a directory in alphabetical order.
+Exercise 1: This program lists the contents of a directory in alphabetical order.
 It receives the directory path as a command-line argument.

+Exercise 2: This program recursively lists all files and subdirectories from a given directory, indicating whether each item is a file or directory, and showing its last modified date.

 ---